Nixola/NthZombieThing/README.md

 What's to say here?
 Oh right, an incoming features list!
 * add a bunch of weapons
-* add weapons that shoot more bullets at once (ow. this will be a pain in the ass)
 * probably add critical hits

 That's it.
 Yay!